Understanding Credit Scores

 - Length of credit history (15%) – The longer you have had your accounts, the better.

 - New credit (10%) – This factor looks at the number and proportion of recently opened accounts and number of inquiries.
 While many inquiries on your report can lower your score, all mortgage or auto loan inquiries that occur within a short period of time are considered just one inquiry for scoring purposes.
-Accessing your own report is not damaging to your score nor are inquiries for pre-approval offers.
+Accessing your own report is not damaging to your score nor are inquiries for pre-qualification offers.
 If you have had a history of late or irregular payments, reestablishing a positive credit history will be taken into account.

 - Types of credit used (10%) – Having a variety of accounts, such as credit cards, retail accounts, and loans, boosts your score because it demonstrates that you are capable of handling the responsibilities that come with each debt type.